Business Analyst Training in Mumbai

 CLASSROOM – Our Schedule is completely flexible.
 Please contact us to know more about the classroom sessions.

 Note: Lunch and High tea will be served during the program

 Though we conduct business analyst training in Mumbai in areas like Vikhroli, Andheri East, Kurla Road and Bandra East, we also conduct workshops in the following cities.
 To register or know more please contact us and will get back to you asap.

-Course fee for Business Analyst training in Mumbai and other cities is Rs.27,500.
+The course fee for Business Analyst training in Mumbai and other cities is Rs.
+29,800.

 Register for the FREE Introductory session today!

 Yes.
 You can become a Business Analyst.
 You will probably already be familiar with many of the technical skills taught, however, there will be additional techniques, such as elicitation techniques, that will assist you in moving out of a pure developer or tester role.
 Spend good time in understanding and knowing business analyst roles, tasks, responsibilities.
 Study and understand different domains and how they work.
 With good preparation, you can definitely become a business analyst.

 It is an added advantage if you are aware of technical things but it is not mandatory to have technical hands-on.
 However, we recommend knowing what are the technologies available in the market and what sort of technologies are better for a particular software.

 Usually this comes by experience.
 As a BA, you usually interact with developers, you need to make the best use of the time.
 As questions, know more about frameworks.
 You need to know – how code is written?
 But what technology, what framework?
 What are the other frameworks?
 Why this framework is applied?
 Why not another framework?
 Etc these questions will enable you to make techno-functional.
 Techno-Functional people have more demand in the job market.

 (a)You want to hire a cook at your home if a person wants to join as cook at your home without having cooking experience, will you offer him/her a cook job??
 NO, you will never offer a cook job to a person who doesn’t have cooking experience.